Counseling on Gun Safety in the Home

 - Why Guns in the Home Are a Risk For Children

-If children have the access and means to a gun, they may act on natural curiosity or a momentary impulse that is hard to grasp by an adult’s common sense.
+If children have the access and means to a gun, they are at risk for acting on natural curiosity or a momentary impulse and harming themselves or someone else.

-Research tells us that one half of all U.S. handgun owners keep their guns loaded at least some of the time and that 40 percent of gun owners store guns in a bedroom or closet, NOT in a locked case, cabinet, or vault.
+Research tells us that one half of all U.S. gun owners keep their guns loaded at least some of the time and that 40 percent of gun owners store guns in a bedroom or closet, NOT in a locked case, cabinet, or vault.
 Most adolescent suicides occur in the home and the firearm is owned by a parent.
 Additionally, many of these suicides are impulsive with a time of idea-to-action of less than 5 minutes.
-In youth suicides, the use of a firearm results in fatality in 95 percent of attempts.
+In youth suicides, the use of a firearm results in fatality in 90 percent of attempts.
 This is a much higher rate than the use of other means such as drugs or cutting.
-Note that 90 percent of those that survive an attempt do not ultimately die from suicide.
-So if youth are prevented from accessing a gun in a moment of perceived crisis, they can survive to get the mental health support they need.
+Note that 90 percent of those that survive an attempt do not ultimately die from suicide, so if youth are prevented from accessing a gun in a moment of crisis, they almost always survive to get the mental health support they need.
 Read more about youth suicide and self-harm.

 Younger children are also at risk of accessing a gun.
 Seventy-five percent of 5-14 year olds know where the guns are kept in the home – even if the parent thinks they don’t.

-Despite pervasive misperceptions, it is not against the law for health care providers to ask about guns in the home or to provide guidance about gun safety and safe storage of guns and ammunition.
+Despite pervasive misperceptions, there are no laws against health care providers asking about guns in the home or providing guidance about gun safety.

 - Counsel at Developmental Milestones